opensource-assist/fuschia-reference-docs/sdk/fidl/fuchsia.hardware.pty/index.md

 ### SetFlags {:#SetFlags}

- Changes the Directory::Open flags used to access the file.
+ Changes the `Directory.Open` flags used to access the file.
  Supported flags which can be turned on / off:
  - `OPEN_FLAG_APPEND`